Communication Disorders and Special Education (CDSE)

 The undergraduate program in Speech-Language Pathology and Audiology prepares students to apply for acceptance into graduate degree programs.
 The undergraduate curriculum includes course work in phonetics, anatomy, acoustics, articulation, and language disorders, as well as audiology and hearing disorders.

-Speech-Language Pathology and Audiology Graduate Program
+Speech-Language Pathology Graduate Program

 Graduate Program Director